BelugaHaechi/US-International-Scientific-Keyboard/README.md

    - At least one among name, shape, usage, etc. of the character allocated should be related with the key that it is mapped to.
    - Common characters should be easy to access, while uncommon characters should be set further out of reach, and rare and awkward characters should be avoided.
    - Characters of the same type should have similar shift states, when possible.
+   - *Code point precedence rule.* When a pair of related characters may be candidates for the shifted and unshifted states of a same key, unless their shape or usage directly indicates "up or down" notions, the character mapped to a smaller code point should be mapped to the unshifted state.

 3. __Compact organization by using dead keys.__ Multiple characters that share an obvious characteristic (best shown in its Unicode naming or block) should be considered to be included in a [dead key](https://en.wikipedia.org/wiki/Dead_key).
 Dead keys will be highlighted with a bold notice "__Dead key.__", and the mappings should be fully provided for reference.
    - Dead key base characters should be chosen with the same criteria as normal characters.